top of page

 Since Creatures are a sub-category of Spells, they do count as a Spell in addition to being a Creature.
 However, while a Creature is on the board, it only counts as a Creature, no longer as a Spell.

-Creatures, once summoned, go into Support Zone of the Hero that summoned them and remain there until they are defeated.
+Creatures, once summoned, go into a Support Zone of the Hero that summoned them and remain there until they are defeated.

 A Creature is defeated when its HP is reduced to 0.
-Even if a Hero is defeated, its Creatures survive by themselves.

 Creatures have effects that can either be active or passive.
 Passive effects are always in effect.
 An example would be "Your opponent can't choose other Creatures you control."
 Active effects can be triggered manually on your turn.
 They usually start with "Once per turn" (or "Up to X times per turn").